VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Local Game tutorial:

 Welcome in the first ud-viz game tutorial.
-Lines will be add step by step if you want to see complete files go to [LocalGame](../../examples/LocalGame.html).
+Lines will be add step by step if you want to see complete files go to [LocalGame](../../examples/LocalGame.html) et le projet complet est stoqué dans le dossier [examples](../../examples).
 At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some sphere !

 ![Zeppelin](./Pictures/zeppelin.gif)